Miller's Crossing

+The film premiered at the 1990 New York Film Festival, and received a limited release in the United States on September 22, 1990.
+Though a commercial disappointment, it was acclaimed by critics and has become somewhat of a cult film over time.
+In 2005, Time chose Miller's Crossing as one of the 100 greatest films made since the inception of the periodical.

 Plot

 In 1929, Tom Reagan is the right-hand man for Irish mobster Leo O'Bannon, a political boss who runs an unnamed U.S. city during Prohibition.
-Leo sets off a mob war when he extends protection to his girlfriend Verna's brother, a bookie named Bernie Bernbaum, who is skimming off the match fixing scheme of Leo's rival, the Italian gangster Johnny Caspar.
+Leo sets off a mob war when he extends protection to his girlfriend Verna's brother, a bookie named Bernie Bernbaum, who is skimming off the match fixing scheme of Leo's rival, the Italian mafioso Johnny Caspar.
 The situation is further complicated by the fact that behind Leo's back, Verna is also sleeping with Tom.

 Despite his own relationship with Verna, Tom presses Leo to give up her brother to Caspar.
 When the war heats up, with an assassination attempt on Leo, Tom tries to persuade Leo that he is foolish to protect Bernie on Verna's behalf, making the point by revealing his affair with her.
 Leo publicly beats Tom and cuts ties with both him and Verna.

 Cast out and needing work, Tom turns to Caspar.
-As a loyalty test, Caspar commands Tom to kill Bernie, an awkward request given Tom's relationship with Bernie's sister.
+As a loyalty test, Caspar demands Tom reveal Bernie's location.
+Although he readily discloses this, he's shocked to find that a follow-up test is for him to kill Bernie personally.

 With Caspar's henchmen in tow, Tom leads Bernie to his execution in the woods at a spot called Miller's Crossing.
 Bernie grovels for his life and desperately begs Tom not to kill him.
 Tom fakes the killing by firing his gun into the ground and orders Bernie to leave town.
 Caspar's henchmen, who are within earshot but cannot see the two men, are fooled and neglect to check for the body before leaving with Tom.

 With Leo weakened, Caspar takes his place as city boss, controlling the police and using them to destroy Leo's operations.